hp35/elmagii/README.md

 The geometry used in calculating the equivalent volume and surface currents matching the (possibly inhomogeneous) general magnetization of a body.
-[!The geometry used in calculating the equivalent volume and surface currents matching the (possibly inhomogeneous) general magnetization of a body.](lect-07/figs/vectpot.svg)
+![The geometry used in calculating the equivalent volume and surface currents matching the (possibly inhomogeneous) general magnetization of a body.](lect-07/figs/vectpot.svg)